Spin fishing: Techniques

 When fishing in a river the line should be cast upstream.
 Casting upstream and retrieving with the current results in the spinner/lure sinking faster.

 Bottom bouncing

 Bottom bouncing is a spin fishing technique where the spinner is cast up river from the shore, and then allowed to bounce on the river bottom until it has moved downstream.
 The rod tip is held higher in the air than normal and the speed of retrieval is faster.
 This method is commonly used when float fishing from an inflatable dingy.
 The spinner is cast directly behind the boat until it settles on the bottom.
 After the spinner has settled it bounces on the bottom, naturally attracting fish of all species.
 This technique is commonly used for trout in large wide rivers where an inflatable boat can be used.
-All types of trout are caught with this method including brown trout, rainbow trout, bull trout, brook trout and cut throat trout.
+All types of trout are caught with this method including brown trout, rainbow trout, bull trout, brook trout and cutthroat trout.

 Walking the dog

-The key to "walking the dog" is making sure that there's some "line slack" immediately before each jerk, and immediately after each jerk.
-This gives a crisp, natural motion to the lure, unfettered by drag of any kind.